 - L is the span of the tie

-- ψ is the relevant factor in the expression for combination of action effects for the accidental design situation, i.e. ψ1 or ψ2 in accordance with expression (6.11b) of BS EN 1990.
+- ψ is the relevant factor in the expression for combination of action effects for the accidental design situation, i.e. ψ1 as tabulated in the UK National Annex to BS EN 1990.

 All beams should be designed to act as ties in a Class 2a building.